yardon-org/Sites/blog/source/_posts/Sierra-Mk2.md

 categories:
 -   hackintosh
 ---
-previously we had a working system, or so I thought.
+Previously we had a working system, or so I thought.
 However, the presence of a part 2 implies that not all was well.
 There were still 3 further issues.

 - Airdrop wasn't showing up on my system, despite a compatible bluetooth USB stick.
 - Secondly, I wanted to try out Ulysses editor, and it simply wouldn't run.